YecineA/elb-authentication-cognito/README.md

   b.
 Configure the callback URL(s) l: https://yourdomain.com/oauth2/idpresponse

 This tells Cognito where to redirect the User once authenticated, Cognito needs to redirect the authenticated user back to the LoadBalancer.
 Your Application Load Balancer (ALB) was created as part of a template and a DNS Alias record was created using a custom domain name.
-Please ask your instructor to know what is the domain name of your ALB.

 In my environment, I am using my own domain name yecine.myinstance.com. as such my callback URL will be : https://elbdevlabs.yecine.myinstance.com/oauth2/idpresponse